Sickle Cell Disease

 Sickle cell disease is the most common of the hereditary blood disorders.It occursalmost exclusively among black Americans and black Africans.

-Sickle cell disease in black Americans occurs in 3 of every 1,000 (or about 1 in 375) live births.
-Estimates indicate that the severe form of sickle cell disease affectsmore than 50,000 black Americans.
+Sickle cell disease in black Americans occurs in about 1 in 500 live births.

 The first account of what was then called sickle cell anemia in the medical literature was in 1910.
 James B. Herrick, a Chicago physician, described the symptoms of a 20-year-old black male student from the West Indies.
 The man had reported "shortness of breath, palpitations, and episodes of icterus [yellow eyes].
 He had an anemia."
 Dr. Herrick described the patient's blood smear as showing "thin, sickle-shaped and crescent-shaped red cells."